Ryuya-dot-com/CrossSituationalStatisticalLearning/README.md

 - check_11: orange
 - check_12: potato

-Hosting note: practice audio is loaded from `./audio_check` by default and falls back to `../audio_check` if needed.
+Hosting note: practice audio is loaded from `audio_check` by default and falls back to `../audio_check` if needed.
 Ensure one of these paths exists relative to `index.html` so `check_*.mp3` is reachable.
    - Options are precomputed per block: